tgblake/Getting-and-Cleaning-Data-Project/CODEBOOK.md

 The output data phonemotionTidy.txt can be read back into a dataframe in R by: meansBySubjAct <- read.table("phonemotionTidy.txt", header=TRUE)

-* The 180 rows are enumerated by 30 subject numbers and six activity labels.
+* The 180 rows are enumerated by 30 subject numbers and six activity labels, LAYING
+           SITTING
+          STANDING
+           WALKING
+WALKING_DOWNSTAIRS
+  WALKING_UPSTAIRS
-* The 81 columns are "subject", "activity" and 66 feature variables selected from the input dataset by selecting names containing "mean" or "std".
+* The 81 columns are "subject", "activity" and 79 feature variables selected from the input dataset by selecting names containing "mean" or "std".
 * each value in the 79 feature columns is the mean of that column's values occurring in INPUT-dataframe rows with the row's combination of subject and activity.